Jump to:

 45. Dog house

-You can bring your pooch to their dog house throughout the day and let them come in at night so they can sleep with you.
-After playing and rolling around the yard, let them enjoy their meal or treats in their own house!
+You can take your pooch to their dog house during the day and bring them inside at night so they can sleep with you.
+After playing and rolling around in the yard, they can enjoy their meal or treats in their own little space.

 46. For storing chemicals